5 Healthy Breakfast Ideas

 A good breakfast is a perfect way to give your body what it needs to kick start your metabolism.
 Here are some of our favourite healthy breakfast recipes to give you lots of energy to help you start your day feeling fantastic!

 Eggs Eggs Everywhere

 Not only are eggs really high in protein they are very filling.
 If you seem to have sugar cravings in the day, try having some eggs for breakfast.
 There are so many options when it comes to preparing them, here are two yummy ideas!

 Boiled Egg with vegemite soldiers.
 This is a favourite breakfast, not only is it quick to prepare but is fun to eat.
 All you need to do is soft boil a few eggs, while these are cooking, toast a slice or two of sourdough bread.
 Give your toast a quick spread of vegemite and cut into 6-8 rectangles.
 When your egg is ready, pop it in an egg cup and knock off the top.
 Use your dippers to get into that lovely soft yolk.

 Omelettes are perfect for using up what you have in the fridge.
 A favourite is mushroom, spinach, tomatoes, and feta but you can add anything you might have laying around.
 An omelette only takes a few minutes which is perfect for a quick breakfast.
+A Baked western omelette only takes a few minutes which is perfect for a quick breakfast.
 Try serving it with some avocado and chili to really amp up the flavours.